AgileCloudInstitute/AgileCloudManager/README.md

 1. Create the infrastructure foundation for Azure Pipelines including an Agent VM by running [pipeline-tasks/installPipelineSystemAndAgents.py](https://github.com/AgileCloudInstitute/agile-cloud-manager/blob/master/pipeline-tasks/installPipelineSystemAndAgents.py)

       cd /home/aci-user/cloned-repos/agile-cloud-manager/pipeline-tasks
-      python3 installPipelineSystemAndAgents.py
+      python3 installPipelineSystem.py

-2. Validate that the infrastructure foundation was created by reading the console output, logging into [the Azure Portal](https://portal.azure.com/) to view the created elements, and puttying in to the Agent VM using the IP address you can find in the Azure Portal.
+2. Validate that the infrastructure foundation was created by reading the console output, logging into [the Azure Portal](https://portal.azure.com/) to view the created elements.

+, and puttying in to the Agent VM using the IP address you can find in the Azure Portal.

 # Create an Azure DevOps Project and import the sample repo and pipeline

 1. Run the Pipeline task that calls the project-repo-build module using the `apply` command.
 (Variables have been automatically imported for you for this demo.)